yokosogithub/GeoGit/doc/manual/source/interaction/osm.rst

 Only the ``node`` and ``way`` trees are compared to find the differences between the specified commits.
 Changes in other trees will be ignored, and no changeset entries will be created based on them.

+The changeset command accepts an addtional parameter ``--id``.
+In case the OSM trees contain modified or new feature which do not have a changeset id assigned (because they haven't been already uploaded to the OSM planet), they will have a negative changeset id to indicate that.
+If you pass an Id (which you have to retrieve manually from the OSM planet), GeoGit will use it to replace those negative Ids.
+This way, you will get a changeset file that is already prepared to be uploaded and contributed to OSM.

 Data mapping
 -------------